tenmark86/alx-low_level_programming/0x09-static_libraries/README.md

-Static libraries
+# Static libraries

-Project done during Full Stack Software Engineering studies at Holberton School.
+Project done during Full Stack Software Engineering studies at ALX SE and Holberton School.
 It aims to learn about static libraries in C language.